Surveillance programs make the hidden stack visible.

 The Search Engine

-A system allowing analysts to search virtually all internet activity.
-"Could watch anyone, anywhere, anytime—including the President."
+A system allowing analysts to search virtually all internet activity across emails, online chats, and browsing histories.

 Tapping the Fiber Backbone